dereksonderegger/444/docs/22_Strings.md

 ## [1] "Robb:Stannis:Daenerys"
 ```

-## Package `stringr`: basic operations
+## `stringr`: Basic operations

-> The goal of stringr is to make a consistent user interface to a suite of functions to manipulate strings. “(stringr) is a set of simple wrappers that make R’s string functions more consistent, simpler and easier to use.
+> The goal of `stringr` is to make a consistent user interface to a suite of functions to manipulate strings. “(stringr) is a set of simple wrappers that make R’s string functions more consistent, simpler and easier to use.
 It does this by ensuring that: function and argument names (and positions) are consistent, all functions deal with NA’s and zero length character appropriately, and the output data structures from each function matches the input data structures of other functions.” - Hadley Wickham

 We'll investigate the most commonly used function but there are many we will ignore.